boriskriger/Publications/README.md

 Kriger, B. (2026).
 Spherical and projective topologies of the universe: From matched-circle searches to derivational approaches.
 A critical review and a proposed taxonomy [Preprint]. https://doi.org/10.13140/RG.2.2.36001.98405

+Kriger, B. (2026).
+Short-range nucleon pairing as shell co-arrangement: A structural reading of the CaFe experiment [Preprint].
+Prepared for FOP. https://doi.org/10.13140/RG.2.2.12545.01125

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger
 * ORCID: https://orcid.org/0009-0001-0034-2903